kraus-milan/jest-mock-extra/README.md

 ## calledWith() Extension

-`jest-mock-extended` allows for invocation matching expectations.
+`jest-mock-extra` allows for invocation matching expectations.
 Types of arguments, even when using matchers are type checked.

 ```ts
 const provider = mock<PartyProvider>();